-Since the Tang Dynasty, in the 14th, 15th and 16th days of every lunar January there have been traditional temple fairs in the Goose Pagoda Temple.
-It also became a gathering place for intellectuals.
+Since the Tang Dynasty, there have been traditional temple fairs in the Goose Pagoda Temple in the 14th, 15th, an 16th every lunar January.
+The temple fair also became a gathering place for intellectuals.
 Successful candidates in the highest imperial examinations always left their signature in the tower which was called Superscription of the Wild Goose Tower.
 In addition, many celebrities left poems or some other literature works.